phylum-dev/phylum-ci/docs/integrations/azure_pipelines.md

           AZURE_TOKEN: $(AZURE_PAT)

           # NOTE: A `GITHUB_TOKEN` entry is only needed for GitHub hosted build repositories
-          #       with PR triggers enabled.
+          #       with PR triggers and comment generation enabled.
           #
           # Use a personal access token (PAT).
           # This value (`GITHUB_PAT`) will need to be set as a secret variable: